ConnorLinfoot/CSGO-CratesPlus/README.md

-This is a early version of the CSGO opener for CratesPlus 4.1+
+This is an opener for CratesPlus v5+